eduardoBorgonha/eduardoBorgonha/README.md

 - 👋 Hi, I’m Eduardo Borgonha Lopes
 - 👀 I’m interested in learning new technologies.
-- 🌱 I’m currently learning Arduino and Python.
+- 🌱 I’m currently learning Arduino and Python for IOT.
 - 📫 How to reach me: eduardoborgonhalopes@gmail.com on e-mail.

 <!---